Idaho State squares off against Sam Houston - WTOP News

 Boise, Idaho; Wednesday, 6:30 p.m.
 EST

-BOTTOM LINE: Idaho State takes on Sam Houston at Idaho Central Arena in Boise, Idaho.
+BOTTOM LINE: Sam Houston and Idaho State play at Idaho Central Arena in Boise, Idaho.

-The Bengals have a 3-3 record in non-conference play.
-Idaho State averages 71.2 points and has outscored opponents by 2.9 points per game.
+The Bengals are 3-3 in non-conference play.
+Idaho State scores 71.2 points while outscoring opponents by 2.9 points per game.

-The Bearkats are 3-2 in non-conference play.
-Sam Houston ranks eighth in the CUSA shooting 30.1% from 3-point range.
+The Bearkats have a 3-2 record in non-conference games.
+Sam Houston ranks ninth in the CUSA shooting 30.1% from 3-point range.

-Idaho State makes 45.5% of its shots from the field this season, which is 8.5 percentage points higher than Sam Houston has allowed to its opponents (37.0%).
-Sam Houston scores 18.5 more points per game (86.8) than Idaho State gives up (68.3).
+Idaho State scores 71.2 points per game, 2.0 fewer points than the 73.2 Sam Houston allows.
+Sam Houston has shot at a 46.1% rate from the field this season, the same as opponents of Idaho State have averaged.

-TOP PERFORMERS: Connor Hollenbeck is shooting 38.2% from beyond the arc with 2.2 made 3-pointers per game for the Bengals, while averaging 13.5 points.
-Caleb Van De Griend is shooting 64.8% and averaging 16.2 points.
+TOP PERFORMERS: Caleb Van De Griend is scoring 16.2 points per game and averaging 7.3 rebounds for the Bengals.
+Connor Hollenbeck is averaging 13.5 points and 5.0 rebounds while shooting 44.6%.

-Veljko Ilic is averaging 10.8 points for the Bearkats.
+Veljko Ilic is shooting 65.6% and averaging 10.8 points for the Bearkats.
 Isaiah Manning is averaging 10.6 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.